-Zanjeer is the perfect example of the right film at the right time.
-It came at a time when the country was tiring of Rajesh Khanna’s romantic mannerisms and turning to more real issues, the issue of day-to-day living.
-There was much disillusionment, especially among the youth of the country, a quarter of a century after Indian Independence.
-Life had become one big struggle, corruption was rife, unemployment was at an all time high.
+Zanjeer is the perfect example of the right film at the perfect time.
+It came at a time when the country was tiring of Rajesh Khanna’s romantic mannerisms and turning to the more real issues at hand, the issues of day-to-day living.
+There was much disillusionment in the country, especially among its youth, a quarter of a century after Indian Independence.
+Life had become one big tireless struggle, corruption was rife everywhere, unemployment was at an all time high.
 And then Zanjeer happened…

-On the surface, Zanjeer is very much a simple revenge drama not unlike the Western films from Hollywood as the hero avenges his father’s murder by the villain and the film itself is inspired by the Spaghetti Western Da Uomo a Uomo or Death Rides a Horse (1967).
+On the surface, Zanjeer is very much a simple but intense revenge drama not unlike the Western films from Hollywood as the hero (Amitabh Bachchan) avenges his father’s murder by the villain and the film itself is inspired by the Spaghetti Western, Da Uomo a Uomo or Death Rides a Horse (1967).
 But Salim-Javed’s deft and multi-layered screenplay helps to elevate the film into something much more.
-Rarely has a character on the Hindi screen been explored as well psychologically as in Zanjeer as we see Bachchan battling his inner demons.
-The scenes where Bachchan tries to come to terms with his mental turmoil, his recurring nightmare of a black hooded figure riding a white horse, his uncontrollable outbursts of rage and violence, are all most effectively realized.
-What’s more Prakash Mehra shows a firm directorial control over the film and takes off from where Salim-Javed’s script left off.
+Rarely has a character on the mainstream Hindi screen been explored as well psychologically as in Zanjeer, as we see Bachchan battling his inner demons.
+The scenes where Bachchan tries to come to terms with his mental turmoil, his recurring nightmare of a black hooded figure riding a white horse and his uncontrollable outbursts of rage and violence are all most effectively realized.
+Salim-Javed can be said to be the true stars of the film as their script gives a solid foundation to the film.
+But to be fair, Prakash Mehra, too, shows a firm directorial control over the film and takes off perfectly from where Salim-Javed’s writing left off.
 Zanjeer was a path-breaking film for him and beyond anything he had done till then and, in fact, remains his finest film to date.

-Audiences were stunned and happily embraced this new hero – the ‘angry young man’ as he took on his problems and solved them himself, even taking recourse outside the law if need be.
-Here was a man who understood their everyday problems and what’s more, faced up to them.
-Gone were the weak, romantic heroes who spent all their time looking into the heroine’s eyes and mouthed sweet nothings.
-The saviour had arrived and how!
+Audiences were stunned out of their stupor and happily embraced this new hero – the ‘angry young man’ – as he took on his problems and solved them himself, even taking recourse outside the law if need be.
+Here was a man who understood their everyday problems and what’s more, faced up to them and overcame them.
+Gone were the days of weak, romantic heroes who spent all their time looking into the heroine’s eyes and mouthed sweet nothings.
+The new saviour had arrived and how!

 The film finally made a star out of Amitabh Bachchan.
 Till then a promising but flop hero of a spate of films, he was still going nowhere in spite of fine performances in films like Anand (1970) and Ek Nazar (1972).
 Zanjeer changed all that.
-And to give full credit to Bachchan, he goes way beyond the powerful film and the author-backed role.
-He responds with a fine, internal and intense performance of a tormented man smoldering beneath the surface, waiting to explode.
-The Bachchan wave swept through the country rendering heroes like Rajesh Khanna obsolete.
-Ironically he wasn’t first second or even third choice for the role.
-Actors like Dev Anand, Raaj Kumar and yes, ironically even Rajesh Khanna, had turned down the role of the psychologically troubled cop.
+And to give full credit to Bachchan, he goes even beyond the powerful film and the author-backed role.
+He responds with a fine, internal and intense performance of a tormented man, who is smouldering beneath the surface and waiting to explode.
+The Bachchan wave, following Zanjeer, swept through the country rendering romantic heroes like Rajesh Khanna almost obsolete.
+Ironically, he wasn’t even first second or even third choice for the role.
+Actors like Dev Anand, Raaj Kumar and Dharmendra had turned down the role of the psychologically troubled cop.
 Thankfully, the writers, Salim-Javed, saw potential in Bachchan after seeing him in Bombay to Goa (1972) and recommended him to director Prakash Mehra.
-The rest as they always say is history and today, the film is absolutely unthinkable without Bachchan.
+The rest as they always say is history and today, Zanjeer is absolutely unthinkable without Bachchan.

 The other roles are mainly supporting in nature.
-Pran shines as the tough but kind-hearted Pathan who helps Bachchan in his mission.
-Following Upkar (1967), Pran had evolved into a fine, versatile actor who went beyond standard villainy and was starting to play all kinds of roles including comic ones like Victoria No 203 (1972).
-Zanjeer undoubtedly sees one of his finest ever performance.
-Be it in the initial confrontation with Bachchan or as he dances in the unforgettable Yaari Hain Iman Mera, Pran is perfect.
+Pran shines as the tough but kind-hearted Pathan, who helps Bachchan in his mission.
+Following Upkar (1967), Pran had evolved into a fine, versatile actor, who went beyond standard villainy and was starting to play all kinds of roles including comic ones like Victoria No 203 (1972).
+Zanjeer, undoubtedly, sees one of his finest ever performance.
+Be it in the initial confrontation with Bachchan or as he dances with gay abandon in the unforgettable Yaari Hain Iman Mera song, Pran is perfect.
 Jaya Bhaduri more than efficiently goes through her largely undemanding role as the ‘chakuwali’.
-In fact, one fall out of the ‘angry young man’ syndrome was the decreasing importance of the Hindi film heroine as they were but (unnecessary!) interruptions for the man who came in the way of his mission, which could do without even love if needed.
+In fact, one fall out of the ‘angry young man’ syndrome was the decreasing importance of the Hindi film heroine.
+They now were but unnecessary interruptions for the man and came in the way of his mission, which could do without even love if needed.
+And Bachchan’s character tells Bhaduri exactly that.
 The film also made a top villain of 1950s hero, Ajit.
-In fact, Ajit went on to have an extremely popular innings as a villain with his dialogue delivery and ‘Ajit’ jokes becoming a craze.
+In fact, Ajit went on to have an extremely popular innings as a villain with his dialogue delivery and ‘Ajit’ jokes becoming a huge craze throughout the country.
 Bindu vamps it up deliciously as always.

 Zanjeer became a trendsetting film that changed the face of mainstream Hindi cinema.
-The angry young man took centre-stage and though other heroes like Dharmendra and Sunil Dutt also took on the mantle, he was best epitomized by Bachchan himself in a series of films written by Salim-Javed – Deewar (1975), Sholay (1975), Trishul (1978), Muqaddar ka Sikandar and Kaala Patthar (1979).
+The angry young man took centre-stage and though other heroes like Dharmendra and Sunil Dutt also changed their sifter images and took on the mantle, he was best epitomized by Bachchan himself in a series of films written by Salim-Javed – Deewaar (1975), Sholay (1975), Trishul (1978), Muqaddar Ka Sikandar and Kaala Patthar (1979).
 Zanjeer also marked the beginning of a fine partnership between Bachhcan and director Mehra – a partnership that saw some fine films like Hera Pheri (1976), Khoon Pasina (1977), Muqaddar ka Sikandar, Namak Halal (1982) and Sharaabi (1984), besides the dreadful Jaadugar (1989).